Resources - Table of Contents:

 Historically, an active Sun and short solar cycles have been correlated with warming, particularly with harsh, cold climate during the the Little Ice Age.
 If another solar minimum occurs, I hope that anthropogenic GHGs will prevent LIA-like conditions from occurring this time.

-The good folks at CO2 Science have more information on the MWP & LIA, here:
+The CO2 Science web site has more information on the MWP & LIA, here: